CSC207-UofT/course-project-five-stars-1/Phase 2 design document/design document.md

 - [x] Unit Testing
 - All classes are tested, where each method has at least 1 corresponding unit test.
 Note: classes in UI not required to be tested.
 - Link to pull request: https://github.com/CSC207-UofT/course-project-five-stars-1/pull/26#issue-1065115410, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/14#issue-1052842072, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/15#issue-1052850708, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/17#issue-1052915473, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/19#issue-1053097978, https://github.com/CSC207-UofT/course-project-five-stars-1/pull/20#issue-1053115867.
 Note that our tests are completed through various pull requests.
 Some of them are not shown because it is directly done in the main branch.
+- For Entity, we compared the output for the method and the string we expected.
+We will provide the expected sting in our test.
+- For the Use case, we will compare the output for the method in Usecase and the output from the entity method.
+Since we wrote a use case based on the entity, everything is correct if they generate the same result.
+- For the Controller, a similar process as we did in the use case.
+Compared between the output for the method in Usecase and the output from the Controller.
+Since we wrote Controller based on the Use case, everything is correct if they generate the same result.
+- For Gateway,  we compared the output for the method and the string we expected.
+We will provide the expected sting in our test.
+- In addition, for the methods may produce multiple outputs, our tests covered all the possible outputs and we passed these tests.
+- Also for the methods containing strings, we import java.io.ByteArrayOutputStream and java.io.PrintStream to check the output string are what we expect.
 - We didn't ReadWriter Interface as interface can not instantiate methods.
 - We didn't test the User class as most of its major functionalities are not implemented and are overriden in the child classes.